Triskele37/ffxiv-completionist/documentation/Feature Todo.md

 * Add a "MERGE_WHEN_NEW" set of keys for xivapi content

 **Must Do**
+* Fix ToDos
+    - achievement/exploration/duty contains diadem achievements
-* several console logs left in, id column left in
+    - several console logs left in, id column left in

 * Connect all task dependencies of next/previous Companion Skills
     Hall of the Novice